jckett/ChuKetterer/_pages/resources.md

   image: "/images/teal_bar.png"
 ---

 Data Science is a constantly changing field, and so it is important to stay current with projects, methods, and conversations happening everyday!
 Here is a list of my favorite resources of all sorts.
+Feel free to share your favorites!

 ### Blogs
 ##### Sites